CSCoursework/cs-battleships/.github/WRITEUP.md

 * The displayed board could be made to look better using a variety of characters like █ and ▃
 * The displayed board could have colours
 * More boat sizes could be added/randomly generated to give the more variation in the game
+* The `models` package shouldn't exist.
+  * Ideally, the `OceanCell` struct should be contained within the `game` package since that's where it's used.
+As a result, the `models` package kinda doesn't need to be there.
+  * If this were to be implemented, other parts of the project would need to be restructured to avoid a circular import.

 ## Evaluation